jju/anachronauts/universebuilding.md

 ### The cult of flesh

-The cult of flesh grew up through communication between a number of worlds that had relatively carbon-friendly environments and who had put their factories to work creating biological beings, usually in the shape of the human ancestors.
-This newly re-biologized version of humanity was very interested in many things, but possibly the most momentous was the notion of other biologies.
+The cult of flesh grew up through communication between a number of worlds that had relatively carbon-friendly environments and who had put their factories to work creating biological beings, usually in the shape of the humanoid ancestors.
+This newly re-biologized version of humanity was very interested in many things, but possibly the most momentous was the notion of contact with other biologies.

-Through communion with other biological entities that inhabited dimensions unknown to the seed civilization, the higher dimensions were opened up breaking a whole host of technological barriers.
+Through communion with other quasi-biological entities that inhabited dimensions unknown to the seed civilization, the higher dimensions were opened up breaking a whole host of technological barriers.
 One of these dimensions was ætherspace.

 Through the æther, faster than light travel was now possible.
 The cult of flesh retook the ancient name of humanity and set out to conquer the stars.